Mat Dickie: PC game development (2000–2011)

 In 2007, Dickie created his first major non-wrestling game, Hard Time, a prison simulator which was named by Games for Windows Magazine as the "Indie Game of the Month".
 The game was almost released through a subsidiary of THQ.
 Dickie was also looking forward to develop his wrestling brand with them; however, they felt it was a conflict of interest.

 Dickie released The You Testament in early 2009, a game loosely based on the New Testament in which the player follows the life and times of Jesus Christ and his various miracles.
 Dickie developed it in three months, which PC Gamer said made it the "best worst game ever."
 He then decided to retire from game development, after realizing that he was unable to meet the increasing expectations of gamers and critics.
-Dickie subsequently decided to become a developer of educational applications, publishing educational resources on TES.
+Dickie subsequently became a developer of educational software, which he published on TES.
 Dickie had ambitions of enhancing learning and making learning fun; however, he later came to the conclusion that entertainment did not have much of a role to play in education.
 As of 2017, his educational resources have been used in 10,000 classrooms; he was also invited to the 2011 TES awards.
-He also became an author, writing a book on his game development career and writing others on religion and spirituality as a religious educator.

-Mobile and console game development (2011–present)
+Mobile and console game development (2012–present)

 In early 2012, Dickie was unemployed, about to buy his first home and awaiting the birth of his first child; this motivated him to come out of retirement and move to developing mobile games, releasing Wrestling Revolution as his first major mobile game.
 He also released several 2D remakes of his classic PC games on mobile, such as Popscene in 2014, Wrecked, and Hard Time in 2017.
 His most successful game to date, Wrestling Revolution 3D, reached 50 million downloads in 2017, becoming the first sports game on Google Play to do so.

 In July 2018, Dickie once again announced his retirement from full-time game development, citing "frightening intolerance" from digital retailers among other reasons.
 In an interview, he also cited increasing demands from players after the release of AAA titles such as WWE 2K19.
 Dickie stated he did not wish to compete directly with WWE games, but intended to provide a "cheaper... lighter... [and] more creative alternative that's always going to be made by one man or a smaller team."